Account management

-The Cross River operating system (COS) gives you many different account solutions through a suite of products types.
+The Cross River operating system (COS) gives you many different account solutions through a suite of product types.
 You can open accounts for your customers in COS under any product type we define and configure together with you.

 COS supports both transactional and non-transactional account solutions.

-Certain savings accounts are non-transactional, meaning that money can only move in or out of the account according to certain rules.
+• Non-transactional account Certain savings accounts are non-transactional, meaning that money can only move in or out of the account according to certain rules.
 These accounts are subject to the Federal Reserve Reg D regulations.

 We support several transactional and non-transactional account product types so you can offer your customers different kinds of accounts based on your agreement with CR.
 Some of our products types include: